In Administration > SETTINGS you can configure your shared workspace by setting properties and enabling features on the Mobile Center server.

 You can set properties in the following areas:

-This section lets you configure general settings, such as compatibility validation, lock duration (for consecutive failed logins on the account and for idle devices), password expiration time, and the collection of anonymous usage data.
-You can also specify the string for Single Sign-On logins.
+This section lets you configure general settings, such as compatibility validation, lock duration (for consecutive failed logins on the account and for idle devices), password expiration time, and the string for Single Sign-On logins.

 The default password expiration is 180 days.
 Twenty days before the expiration date, Mobile Center issues a warning to the user to change the password.
 A "0" value indicates no expiration date.
 To prevent users from being locked out after entering a wrong password three times, set the Lock duration to "0".